Lulu Belle Madison White: Early life

-White was born in Elmo, Texas in 1907 to Samuel Henry Madison and Easter Madison.
-She was the tenth of their twelve children.
 Elmo was a predominately black community thirty-five miles north of Dallas.
-The region was noted for its especially racist customs, and this helped incite White's to become a civil rights activist.
-Her father helped encourage White to receive an education.
+The region was noted for its especially racist customs, and this helped incite White to become a civil rights activist.
+Her father encouraged White to receive an education.

 Career

 In 1923, White enrolled at Butler College in Tyler, Texas, for a year before transferring to Prairie View College (now Prairie View A&M University) in Hempstead, Texas.
 Here, she received a bachelor's degree in English in 1928.
 Following graduation, White married Julius White, a Houston businessman and NAACP member who had been involved in voting rights cases.
-Because White was unable to find a job in Houston due to her husband's connection with the Civil Rights Movement, White took a teaching position in Lufkin, Texas, where she taught English and physical education.
+Because White was unable to find a job in Houston due to her husband's connection with the Civil Rights Movement, she took a teaching position in Lufkin, Texas, where she taught English and physical education.
 After nine years of teaching, White resigned to become a full-time activist with the NAACP.
-White soon became the first woman to become a full-time salaried executive secretary of a local chapter of the NAACP.
+White soon became the first woman to be a full-time salaried executive secretary of a local chapter of the NAACP.

+In her role as executive secretary, White led the Houston NAACP chapter through pivotal legal challenges to the White primary and to school segregation in the United States.
+Notably, White helped to recruit Heman Marion Sweatt as the plaintiff in a test case to challenge segregation at the University of Texas School of Law.
+Sweatt eventually won the landmark case, Sweatt v.
+Painter, in 1950.

-In 1949, White stepped down from executive secretary of the Houston branch after disagreements with Carter Wesley over the issue of racial integration.
+In 1949, White stepped down from her role as executive secretary of the Houston branch after disagreements with Carter Wesley over the issue of racial integration.
 However, she remained the Director of State Branches.
 White led the movement for the Houston City Council to pass an ordinance that would allow city hospitals to employ black doctors, helped organize protests for African-American women to be able to try on clothes in department stores, and worked to integrate taxi companies.
-She went on to be a field worker for the national branch of the NAACP, and later the national branch of the NAACP went on to create a Lulu White Freedom Fund in her honor.
-She remained politically active until her death, which was caused by a heart ailment on July 6, 1957.
+She went on to be a field worker for the national branch of the NAACP, and later the national branch of the NAACP would create a Lulu White Freedom Fund in her honor.
+She remained politically active until her death from a heart ailment on July 6, 1957.